dsoham76/InstaBackEnd/README.md

 ## Project Summary

-    The InstaBackEnd API  is a comprehensive software solution designed to keep track of orders .
+    The InstaBackEnd API  is a comprehensive software solution designed to keep track of post .
 The system provides a centralized platform that enables  user to create, read, edit, and delete post.